61l65x/libbleparser/README.md

 + https://github.com/61l65x/wirelescanner

 ## **Status: In Development**

+### Issue executables built from the root of this lib only work for now get_yaml_paths.c fix !

 This library was developed as part of a larger software project to extract and return manufacturer-specific data from LE advertising packets, and this functionality is fully operational.
 Other features are currently under development and will be added as the library evolves.